-Michael Marcil is co-chair of Gunster’s Business Litigation practice.
-A dedicated problem solver and consummate advocate, Michael strives to help his clients to achieve their business goals through collaboration, and places a high value on fully understanding each client’s mission and in delivering diligent, responsive and first-rate client service.
+Michael Marcil is a dedicated problem solver and consummate advocate.
+Michael strives to help his clients to achieve their business goals through collaboration, and places a high value on fully understanding each client’s mission and in delivering diligent, responsive and first-rate client service.

 Michael strives to never lose sight of the “big picture” of a given claim, and aims to present even the most complicated facts and concepts of a case in the most easily understood way.
 Whether a claim involves hundreds of millions of dollars and protracted litigation or can be settled with strategic diplomacy, Michael remains focused on providing practical advice that balances both legal and economic considerations.